 On 14 June 2011 the Futi Corridor was proclaimed as an extension of Maputo Special Reserve, thereby expanding the reserve by 24 000 ha, and bringing us one step closer to restoring cross-border elephant movement.

 In 2014, a joint operations strategy for Maputo Special Reserve and Tembe Elephant Park component was signed into force by the relevant authorities and approved by the Lubombo Commission.
 The strategy called for the formation of a park management committee, which was formally established in July 2014, and who meet regularly to collaborate on conservation, protection and development activities.

-In 2010, the governments of Mozambique and South Africa, with support from Peace Parks Foundation, began a wildlife translocation programme to Maputo Special Reserve.
+In 2010, the governments of Mozambique and South Africa, with support from Peace Parks Foundation, began a wildlife translocation programme to Maputo National Park.
 The translocations reintroduce animals that were historically found in the area to enable the fast recovery and subsequent increase of the reserve’s wildlife populations.
 This is essential to developing the reserve as a tourist destination.
 By 2019, we had translocated more than 4600 animals into the park, including eight species that had become locally extinct during the country’s 16 years civil war.
 We are now beginning to see real and tangible results within a reserve thriving with wildlife.

 The effective partnership between ANAC and Peace Parks resulted in rapid development taking place.
 New roads have increased access to the area and the recovery of wildlife through increased security and the reintroduction of more than 4000 animals, have, on the one side, enhanced the tourism offering significantly, but on the other, increased the risks associated with wildlife crime.